 The cost of car seats is NOT a judgement on the kind of parent you are.
 (Unless you are stashing money that could be used to keep your child safe aside for something else.)

-We know that not everybody can afford the top end car seats.
+We know that not everybody can afford the cost of top end car seats.

 #CarseatFullstop has a continuously growing working knowledge of the various seats and best practice of their usage in SA.
 We are more than happy to share guidance and advice on helping you choose the best seat YOU can afford!

-While we very proudly partner with BeSafe on spreading awareness on car seat safety and best practice in South Africa, they in no way try to affect our recommendations of other seats on the market.
-With a passion for child safety that rivals our own, their only requirement of us is to keep sharing information to get every child in a car in South Africa safely in a car seat.
+While we very proudly partner with specific brands to spread awareness on car seat safety and best practice in South Africa, they in no way try to affect our recommendations of other seats on the market.

-Did reading this make a difference to how you think about car seats?
+Did reading this make a difference to how you think about car seats and the cost involved?
 I would really like to know.